cranjesh/images-test/TheSoldiersLegacyThorough.md

 ## Chapter 5: The Lieutenant's Secrets

 The garrison was a functional collection of brick buildings, its starkness matching the precision of military life.
 Lieutenant Cartwright's quarters reflected the same discipline: a plain room with a desk, a journal, and a neatly folded uniform.
+The distant sound of the evening bugle call filtered through the window.

 ![Lieutenant's Quarters](https://raw.githubusercontent.com/cranjesh/images-test/refs/heads/main/Chapter4A.webp)

 Holmes wasted no time.
 "We are investigating the circumstances of Captain Blackwood's death and the disappearance of his military chest.
 Your insight would be invaluable."

-Cartwright gestured for us to sit, though unease flickered in his expression.
-"I'll do my best, though I'm not sure what help I can offer."
+Cartwright gestured for us to sit, his posture rigid with military bearing.
+"I shall assist to the best of my ability, Mr. Holmes, though I'm uncertain what intelligence I can provide."

 Holmes fixed him with a piercing gaze.
 "Let's start with Captain Blackwood's final days.
 What did you observe?"

-Cartwright hesitated, tapping a finger against the desk.
-"Edward was meticulous, but in those last weeks, he seemed distracted—preoccupied with something.
-He didn't share much, and I didn't pry."
+Cartwright's fingers drummed once on his desk before he caught himself.
+"The Captain maintained his usual exactitude in duties, sir, but in those final weeks, his demeanor altered.
+He appeared... preoccupied with certain matters.
+Protocol prevented me from inquiring further."

 "And on the night of his death?"
 Holmes pressed.

-"There was a dinner at the officers' mess, hosted by Colonel Hawthorne.
-Edward left early, saying he had work to finish.
-The next morning, we found him at the base of the cliffs."
+"Colonel Hawthorne hosted a dinner at the officers' mess.
+The Captain departed early, citing urgent correspondence.
+The following morning..."
+Cartwright's voice remained measured.
+"We discovered him at the base of the cliffs."
 Holmes's gaze narrowed.
 "Do you suspect foul play?"

-Cartwright's composure faltered.
-"I...
-I don't know.
-Edward mentioned discrepancies in supply records—irregularities.
-He didn't name anyone, but he seemed wary of Hawthorne."
+Cartwright straightened in his chair, glancing briefly at the dispatch box on his shelf.
+"The evidence remains inconclusive, sir.
+However, the Captain had expressed concerns regarding supply record discrepancies.
+He never named specific officers, but his caution regarding Colonel Hawthorne was... notable."

 Holmes leaned forward.
 "You visited Blackwood Manor last week, delivering Edward's personal effects.
 What exactly did you bring?"

-"A compass, some letters, and his journal," Cartwright replied, his voice defensive.
-"That's all."
+"Per regulations, sir: his compass, correspondence, and personal journal," Cartwright replied with military precision.
+"The chest had been sealed and dispatched separately under Colonel Hawthorne's direct supervision."
 "And the chest?"
 Holmes pressed further.

-"I haven't seen it since it was packed at the fort," Cartwright admitted, his voice tightening.
-"Hawthorne oversaw the shipment himself."
+"After the Colonel oversaw its sealing at Fort Kalyan, I witnessed its placement in the transport wagon," Cartwright stated, his collar suddenly seeming too tight.
+"That was the last I saw of it, Mr. Holmes.
+The Colonel handled all subsequent arrangements personally."

-## Chapter 5: Whispers in the Manor
+## Chapter 6: Whispers in the Manor

 A stablehand was in the stables, grooming a horse with slow, deliberate strokes.
 He did not look up as we approached, but there was a stiffness in his posture, as though he had already anticipated our arrival.